We are here to answer your questions!

-- Complete and submit all application documents by the designated dates outlined in the IsraelNow Registration Timeline.
+- Complete the application and submit all required documents by the designated dates outlined in the IsraelNow registration timeline.

 - All information provided to IsraelNow must be truthful, complete, and accurate.
 Submitting inaccurate or incomplete information or omitting health or medication information may place acceptance at risk or be grounds for early dismissal from the program.